jeremylindsayni/RaspberryPi.Template/README.md

-# Raspberry Pi - Template for .NET Core projects
+# A Raspberry Pi Template for .NET Core projects
 An empty project template for dotnet core IoT applications deployed to the RaspberryPi.

 I started this project after reading this post: https://www.thurrott.com/dev/106624/net-core-comes-quietly-raspberry-pi

-# How to install the template
+## How to install the template
 I wrote about how to use this template and install it into your development environment in this post:
 https://jeremylindsayni.wordpress.com/2017/03/21/how-to-a-net-core-template-to-create-a-new-project-from-the-command-line-with-dotnet-new-i/